Applying for a short-stay Schengen visa in Georgia

 Armenian nationals residing in Georgia can make an appointment via the online appointment system.

-Armenian nationals residing in Armenia should apply at the embassy of Germany in Yerevan.
+Armenian nationals residing in Armenia should apply at the VFS Global office in Yerevan.

 Schengen visa application procedure for nationals of Azerbaijan

-When you living in Azerbaijan and do you wish to visit the Netherlands for a short stay (maximum stay of 90 days)?
-Then you will have to apply at the French embassy in Baku.
+When you live in Azerbaijan and you wish to visit the Netherlands for a short stay (maximum stay of 90 days), you have to apply at the French embassy in Baku.

-For details you can reach the French embassy on the following phone number: (+99412) 4908100.
+For more information about the application procedure you can reach the French embassy on the following phone number: (+99412) 4908100.
 For general enquiries, you can send an e-mail.

 In case you have a question after reading the information on this page, you can send an email via the contact form.